boots-edu/textbook/source/original/week6.md

 <span style="color:#D4D4D4">    \}</span>

-* So that’s kinda cool\.
+* So that's kinda cool\.
 We can build in some default behaviors to our superclasses\, and  _override _ those behaviors in our subclasses if it makes sense\, or just use the superclass implementation if it is sufficient\.
-* Here is an example of an overridden method that calls the parent’s version of the method\, but then adds some functionality of its own\.
+* Here is an example of an overridden method that calls the parent's version of the method\, but then adds some functionality of its own\.
 * Notice the code  _super\.getDescription_  _\(\)_
 * While we user super\(\) to call the constructor of the superclass\, we can use super\.methodname\(\) to call any method on the superclass even if it is overridden\.